qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

    The *eVis* Predefined queries tab |win|

-A. **Open Query File**: Launches the "Open File" file browser to search for the XML file holding the predefined queries.
+A. **Open File**: Launches the "Open File" file browser to search for the XML file holding the predefined queries.
 B. **Predefined Queries**: A dropdown list with all of the queries defined by the predefined queries XML file.